11 Free Cross Browser Testing Tools – for the Perfect Web Performance [Updated]

 A roundup of 10 Free Cross Browser Testing Tools

 When testing web pages for cross-browser compatibility, Microsoft super preview is a standalone tool for the best free cross browser testing tools.
 With multiple remote and local browsers, you can test multiple pages and as well as compare them side by side.
 Additionally, Microsoft super preview comes with debugging tools for the DOM and onion skinning.
-It mainly works on Internet Explorer and Firefox for Windows but also provides online browser testing services on Internet Explorer 8, and Internet Explorer 9, Chrome, Safari for Mac, and Firefox.
-But this tools also has some cons along with the pros like, it supports only one kind of language that is .NET, it does not support mobile browsers and integration is not specified.
+It mainly works on Internet Explorer and Firefox for Windows but also provides online browser testing services on Internet Explorer 8, Internet Explorer 9, Chrome, Safari for Mac, and Firefox.
+But this tool also has some cons along with the pros, like it supports only one kind of language, that is .NET, it does not support mobile browsers, and integration is not specified.
 The number of browsers varies with this tool.

-It is one of the most expensive tools and starts with $139/License.
-Multi-browser provides you 80+ browsers along with Visual Studio and Selenium integrations plus it supports mobile browsers, which was not available with the free tools above.
+It is one of the most expensive tools and starts at $139/License.
+Multi-browser provides you 80+ browsers along with Visual Studio and Selenium integrations, plus it supports mobile browsers, which was not available with the free tools above.
 But the programming language is not specified in this tool.
 It comes with standalone web and mobile browsers.
-You can test your apps without installation with the help of on-the-fly browsers and browser launcher.
-Moreover, with an easy record and playback feature, it allows you to perform functional testing.
+You can test your apps without installation with the help of on-the-fly browsers and browser launchers.
+Moreover, an easy record and playback feature allows you to perform functional testing.
 You may not need to install any other tools for spelling check as multi-browser provides spell check in four different languages- English, Spanish, German and French.
 This tool also provides side-by-side testing functionalities.

-This tool is 7 times cheaper than multi-browser and provides 700+ number of browsers along with different programming languages like Java, Ruby, Python, PHP, Node.js, and C#.
-Sauce labs support mobile browsers plus have many integrations such as Jenkins, Travis, Selenium, Bamboo, Circle, and TeamCity but it does not provide screenshot testing.
+This tool is 7 times cheaper than multi-browser and provides 700+ browsers along with different programming languages like Java, Ruby, Python, PHP, Node.js, and C#.
+Sauce labs support mobile browsers plus have many integrations such as Jenkins, Travis, Selenium, Bamboo, Circle, and TeamCity, but it does not provide screenshot testing.
 The way it works is different as it is based on cloud technology.
-It allows you to test the web and mobile application’s compatibility with different browsers and operating systems by setting up a dedicated VM instance.
-If you are looking for a cheap and reliable tool, then I think sauce labs is a good choice.
+Setting up a dedicated VM instance, it allows you to test the web and mobile application’s compatibility with different browsers and operating systems.
+If you are looking for a cheap and reliable tool, I think sauce labs are a good choice.

 You can do cross-browser testing by this tool in two ways- manually and automatically.
 This tool is suitable for testing both web and mobile apps.
-Through powerful reporting by this tool, you can judge the rate of success and failure of the tests.
-Plus it also provides parallel testing and security.
+Through powerful reporting by this tool, you can judge the tests’ rate of success and failure.
+Plus, it also provides parallel testing and security.

 This is a combo browser compatibility testing tool because you will find all the criteria I asked you to look for when selecting a tool for testing your site or applications.
-This is a cloud-based tool and allows you to check the compatibility of your applications or site on different mobile browsers, desktop, and web.
-BrowserStack gives you a comprehensive environment for cross-browser testing and debugging by providing features like screenshots, APIs, local testing and responsive testing along with the support for proxies, firewalls, and Active Directory.
+This is a cloud-based tool and allows you to check the compatibility of your applications or site on different mobile browsers, desktops, and the web.
+BrowserStack gives you a comprehensive environment for cross-browser testing and debugging by providing features like screenshots, APIs, local testing, responsive testing, and support for proxies, firewalls, and Active Directory.

-Comparium – excellent service for checking the display of web design in various browsers and operating systems.
-Make cross-browser testing as a piece of cake due to Comparium.
+Comparium – excellent service for checking web design displays in various browsers and operating systems.
+Make cross-browser testing a piece of cake due to Comparium.
 All you need is to enter the URL, specify the browser and platform and wait for the screenshots to be taken.
-After that, you will get the visual example of how your web page will look like and if there are any browser incompatibilities.
-Rather simple, but at the same time efficient tool.
+After that, you will get a visual example of what your web page will look like and if there are any browser incompatibilities.
+Rather simple but, at the same time, an efficient tool.